-- having regard for the need to safeguard students' well-being, in accordance with statutory provisions; - showing tolerance of and respect for the rights of others; - not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs; and ensuring that personal beliefs are not expressed in ways which exploit students' vulnerability or might lead them to break the law. - Teachers must have proper and professional regard for the ethos, policies and practices of the Academy in which they teach, and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities.
+- well-being, in accordance with statutory provisions; - showing tolerance of and respect for the rights of others; - not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs; and - ensuring that personal beliefs are not expressed in ways which exploit students' vulnerability or might lead them to break the law. - Teachers must have proper and professional regard for the ethos, policies and practices of the Academy in which they teach, and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities.